mcchas/huedo/README.md

 ##### Alexa doesn't find any devices.
 What's wrong?

-* IMPORTANT: Currently the newer echo devices (echo plus and echo 2nd gen) are not supported with pimatic-echo.
+* IMPORTANT: Currently the newer echo devices (echo plus and echo 2nd gen) are not supported.
 Just the echo dot (2nd gen) or echo (1st gen) are supported.
 If you are using both generations, you can search for devices with the old echo, but still control everything from all echoes.